Breathe Chiropractic FAQs

 Yes, in most cases.
 Our doctors will review your surgical history to determine which techniques are safe and appropriate for you.
 In many cases, areas of the spine that were not surgically altered can be adjusted normally.
 For areas that were involved in surgery, our gentle instrument-based and light-touch techniques often allow us to work safely where traditional manual adjustments would not be appropriate.
 We will always be transparent with you about what we can and can’t do.

-Acupuncture & Chinese Medicine
+Acupuncture & Naturopathic Services

 What should I expect from my first acupuncture visit?